 Lisa checked the CQC report for Cherry Tree Close which was rated “Good”.

 She was also impressed with Derby being included on “Safewards” page, reflecting good standards and a positive ethos in the organisation.

-Lisa follows the RCN facebook page which has 15,600 members on the site and had seen positive comments relating to Derby and Derbyshire.
+Lisa follows the RCN Facebook page which has thousands of members, and had seen positive comments relating to Derby and Derbyshire.
 She read lots of articles on recovery and rehabilitation from Derby and questions and reflections from people in Derby on other matters.
 Looking at their replies, Lisa felt it was reflective of the team in the Trust.